Kuzcoo/meteor_memo/set_up.md

 ```shell
 npm -g install starrynight
 ```
-Note that on OS X, you seem to have to use `sudo` for permissions issues.
+Note that on OS X, we seem to have to use `sudo` for permissions issues.

 Now, let's scaffold a nice testing environnement.